Our School App Stay connected on the go...

 First Aid and Medical Needs

 A number of our staff members have first aid and paediatric first aid qualifications.
 At VIPS Holborough Lakes in the event that First Aid is required we follow our 'First Aid Procedures' that all staff have access to and are familiar with.
+Please click here to view our VIAT First Aid policy.

 We follow the guidance on infection control in schools and other childcare settings published by HSC, further information on this can be found here.